nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `undo`

-* Can only do upto 5 undos at any one time.
+* Can only do up to 5 undos at any one time.

 ### Redo last action : `redo`